2019 New South Wales state election

 In the Legislative Council, 21 seats were up for election.
 The Coalition won eight seats, Labor seven, the Greens and One Nation each picked up two seats, whilst the Shooters, Fishers and Farmers Party and Animal Justice Party claimed one seat each.
 One Nation's lead candidate Mark Latham, who led the Labor Party to defeat at the 2004 federal election, was elected to the Council.
 In total the Coalition held 17 seats, Labor 14 and crossbenchers of other parties held 11.
-The result left the Berejiklian Government needing at least five votes to pass legislation, up from the two they needed in the previous Council.
+The result left the Berejiklian Government needing at least five votes to pass legislation, down from the two they needed in the previous Council.

 It was the first time that the Coalition won a third consecutive term in office in New South Wales since the 1971 state election.
 Berejiklian became the first woman to lead a party to a state election victory in New South Wales, as well as the third woman to lead a party to a victory at a state election in Australia (after Queensland's Anna Bligh and Annastacia Palaszczuk) and the first non-Labor woman to do so.

 Daley had initially indicated that he would stay on as leader despite the loss.
 However, facing the prospect of a leadership spill, Daley announced several days after the election that he would stand down as leader and not contest a subsequent leadership election, to be held after the federal election in May.
 Deputy leader Penny Sharpe served as interim leader of the party in the intervening period.
 That leadership election was subsequently held, and Strathfield MP Jodi McKay was elected as Labor Party Leader, against Kogarah MP Chris Minns.

 New South Wales has compulsory voting, with optional preferential voting in single-member seats for the lower house and single transferable vote with optional preferential above-the-line voting in the proportionally represented upper house.